alexbowe/keyphrase/readme.markdown

 This will copy the contents of the text folder to HDFS, and the results will be reformatted according to the assignment requirements and output to 3134434.out.

+To run it in local Dumbo mode:

+    ./run.sh -l

+This is much faster than pseudo-distributed, and better for debugging.

 Dependencies
 ------------